tooploox/taxonify_gui/manual/main_view/README.md

 #### Annotation with leaving images in the view
 In this variant of annotation flow user sets up data filters in a way that annotation of those images won't exclude them from the filter.
 Annotated images will stay in the Image view as greyed-out ones.

+Animated example below shows how this flow can be used for annotation of `Dividing` additional property.
+Filtering criterion in this case is `Dividing` with all possible values selected.
+In other words that's searching the data for entries that have any value of `Dividing` (including no value at all).
+That is basically the same as no filtering at all in that case.

 <p align="center">
   <img src="static/main_view_annotation_greyed_out.gif" border=1>
 </p>